BenKohn2004/Saber_Box/README.md

 The Saber Box is designed to determine the Right of Way of a saber action without blade contact.
 Specifically it is meant to differentiate between attack, counter-attack and preparation.
 These actions are the foundation of Saber, while also being some of the most subjective and difficult calls to make.
 The Saber Box is meant to offer a level of consistency in calling Right of Way actions and allow fencers to better plan and train with a repeatable and objective rule set.

+An article describing my reasoning behind the Saber Box is found at: https://medium.com/swlh/virtual-saber-aid-ece8c13b9a4d

 Using the Saber Box.

 The Saber Box can be run in one of three ways.